 Vibration therapy involves the application of a handheld device that transmits vibrations of certain intensity and frequency to the body.
 It is thought this may increase blood flow and lymphatic drainage at the injury site, helping the healing process occur more quickly and efficiently.
 Perhaps the most relevant application of vibration therapy is in the breaking down of scar tissue within the body.
 It is theorised the vibrations disrupt the structural bonds within scar tissue and encourage the body to reorganise the muscle fibres appropriately.
 Vibration therapy has been used by many players in the National Basketball Association (NBA) such as the professional athlete Karl Anthony Towns.

-It is important for our clients have the appropriate tools and knowledge to look after themselves and help prevent further injury.
-At our clinic we spend time with each patient, carefully observing their posture and anatomical movement and positioning.
-Both Nick and Felice have undertaken additional training in Pilates while Nick has also completed numerous physiotherapy courses in strengthening and rehabilitation.
-We are able to prescribe stretches and strengthening exercises when appropriate, to improve posture and overall body functionality and help you look after your body.
+We prioritise supporting our clients to have the appropriate tools and knowledge to look after themselves and help prevent further injury.
+For each patient we analyse posture and anatomical movement to determine how best to help.
+We can prescribe stretches and strengthening exercises to improve posture and overall body functionality; helping you look after your body.
+Nick and Felice have both undertaken additional training in Pilates, while Nick has also completed numerous physiotherapy courses in strengthening and rehabilitation.